Top CFD Trading Brokers Malaysia — 2025 Latest Picks

 🥇 1.
 Octa – The Best CFD Broker in Malaysia (Hands Down)

-Best For: Beginners to intermediate traders who want a clean, no-nonsense experience.
+Malaysian beginners to intermediate traders who want a hassle-free, no-drama trading experience.

 🥈 2.
 XM – The Trusted Veteran with Global Reach

-If Octa is the trendy younger cousin, XM is the experienced abang you can always rely on.
+If Octa is like the trendy younger cousin, XM is the seasoned abang (big brother) you can always count on.

-Regulated by multiple global authorities including CySEC & ASIC
+Regulated by top global authorities including CySEC and ASIC

 🥉 3.
 FBS – Bonus King & Mobile-Friendly Champ